When it comes to a family vacation with babies, toddlers, or small kids, there’s not much that’s better than taking a cruise.

 Have a one-year-old going on his or her first cruise?
 Don’t try to do a week-long trip.
 The younger your kid, the better it is to do shorter cruises.
 As your kid gets older, however, then the length of the trip can increase.

 With small kids, you’re never sure how they might react to something new — even if it’s supposed to be fun.
-Older kids are also better able to take advantage of all the things to do on the cruise and are less likely to be bored.
+As well, older kids are also better able to take advantage of all the things to do on the cruise and are less likely to be bored.

-Most importantly of all, Mom and Dad don’t have to be stuck in a tiny cabin with a young child for hours on end, and if your kid were to get sick, it’s a lot nicer knowing it’s only a few days until you are back home instead of it being a week or more.
+Most importantly of all, Mom and Dad don’t have to be stuck in a tiny cabin with a young child for hours on end, and if your kid were to get sick or have a bad time, it’s a lot nicer knowing it’s only a few days until you are back home instead of it being a week or more.

 Magnetic Hooks Are Ideal for Drying Swimsuits